j4w8n/svelte-adapter-github/svelte-adapter-github/README.md

 - [Vercel](https://vercel.com)

-On these platforms, you should omit the adapter options so that `adapter-static` can provide the optimal configuration:
+On these platforms, you should omit the adapter options so that `svelte-adapter-github` can provide the optimal configuration:

 ```diff
 export default {